Wondrfish/Wondrfish/README.md

   **A platformer** – 2 platformers one 3d one 2d in C# & Kotlin/Dart

-  **E-commerce for Streamers** – Live aderisment platform for streamers doordash for ads
+  **E-commerce for Streamers** – Live aderisment platform for streamers  Think "doordash for ads"

  **STONKS 2.0** – Learn stocks and ETF's With Steam web Api - For local/classroom enviroments